mikesigs/academic-kickstart/content/post/building-azure-functions-with-fsharp-and-vscode/_index.md

 +++
-title = "Building Azure Functions With F# Script and Visual Studio Code" date = 2018-04-12 tags = ['Azure', 'FSharp', 'Azure Functions', 'Visual Studio Code'] categories = ['Functional Programming', 'Serverless', 'Azure', '.NET', 'FSharp']
+title = "Building Azure Functions With F# Script and Visual Studio Code" abstract = "A series of posts describing how to create a simple Azure Function using F# Script, VS Code, and v1 of the Azure Functions Core Tools."

+date = 2018-04-12
+tags = ['Azure', 'FSharp', 'Azure Functions', 'Visual Studio Code'] categories = ['Functional Programming', 'Serverless', 'Azure', '.NET', 'FSharp']

+[header]
+image = "headers/high-speed-motion.png"
+preview = true

 # Featured image
 # Place your image in the `static/img/` folder and reference its filename below, e.g. `image = "example.jpg"`.